rskwan/rskwan.github.io/index.md

 layout: page
 ---

 Hi, I'm Ronald.
-I'm a full-stack web developer at
+I'm a master's student at UChicago studying data analysis and public policy, as well as a full-stack web developer at
 <a href="http://www.prepscholar.com/">PrepScholar</a>, in Cambridge, MA.
 I graduated from UC Berkeley in May 2016 with a Bachelor's degree in computer science, mathematics, and statistics.